koykov/vector/readme.md

 The main idea: popular data interchange formats (such as JSON, XML, ...) stores data as a tree.
 Parsers of that formats reproduces that tree in a memory somehow or other.
-This makes a lot of pointers in the heap and GC does a lot of work during marking.Moreover, each of them makes a copy of source data, it's often is redundant.
+This makes a lot of pointers in the heap and GC does a lot of work during marking.
+Moreover, each of them makes a copy of source data, it's often is redundant.

 This parser uses different way: it stores all parsed nodes (key-value pairs) in a special array (vector).
 Instead of pointers to child nodes, each node stores adjacency list of indices of childs.
 In fact (to reduce pointers) node stores not an array of indices, but offset/length of child indices in special struct calls `Index` (see picture #2 below).

-Thus, the main purpose of the whole project is minimising of pointers and thereby cut the costs of GC work.
+Thus, the main purpose of the whole project is minimizing of pointers and thereby cut the costs of GC work.
 An additional purpose is a memory economy.

 Let's check difference of that approaches on example.
 Source document: